ASolchen/pico-eip/README.md

 ## Future Plans:
 1. Get the PC version more stable.
 ⋅⋅1.
-Once runnig, it will be stable until a sequence roll-over.
+Once running, it will be stable until a sequence roll-over.
 The sequence is a 16-bit number so it rolls over at 2**16
 2. Update Pico version to match the methods used in the pc one.
 3. Change data format in eds and code.
 Right now it is 32 bytes in, 32 bytes out.
-4. Add proper logging, not `print(f'doing stuff')'
+4. Add proper logging, not `print(f'doing stuff')`
 5. Use kwarg for HOST
+6. Make a client-side version to allow using a PC as master.
+Possibly use real remote IO, as well.